 - Once your document has been created, finalized, and approved by all necessary internal parties, you’re ready to add your signature line.

 Yes, it really is that simple.
-You also won’t have to wonder about when your recipient will receive the document, review it, and/or sign it.
-Revv triggers email alerts so no matter where your document is or who’s reviewing and signing it, you’ll always be in the know.
+You don’t have to wonder about when your recipient will receive the document, review it, and/or sign it.
+Revv triggers email alerts so no matter where your document is or who’s reviewing and signing it, you’ll always be in the loop.
 For an added layer of protection, users can also enable SMS-OTP authentication of the recipient.